Post Author: Stephanie Sorge

 Protect them from insular living that might threaten their empathy or release them from righteous anger when any of your children are hurt or in need.

 Protect them from the dominant cultural voice that defines what it means to be a man.
 Allow them to be fully who you have created them to be.

 Protect them from being shielded from the consequences of their actions because of their privilege.

 Protect them from guns.
 Seriously.
 May these two, perfect, cherished children know how much they are loved, and may they always know that they are made in your image, but that you are not made in theirs.
 May they see the image of God in every person they meet.
 May their hearts be broken as yours is surely broken by the violence, injustice, pain and suffering of all the world.
 May they speak strongly out of their privilege as allies and advocates, and may they stay silent and listen, and learn from and make space for the voices that have been too long silenced.
 Light in them a fire for your justice, a yearning for your peace, and empower them to live their lives working for your reign of righteousness, peace, justice, and love.

-Stephanie Sorge Wing is a graduate of Kenyon College and Louisville Presbyterian Theological Seminary.
-She and her husband Andy are immensely grateful for the village helping to raise their two young sons, Isaac and Micah, including Trinity Presbyterian Church in Harrisonburg, VA, where Stephanie is Pastor.
+Stephanie Sorge is a graduate of Kenyon College and Louisville Presbyterian Theological Seminary.
+She is immensely grateful for the village helping to raise her two young sons, Isaac and Micah, including Trinity Presbyterian Church in Harrisonburg, VA, where Stephanie is Pastor.
 She has also served churches in Kentucky and North Carolina.

 Used with permission